 Maintenance Organisations may hold an approval from the Federal Aviation Administration (FAA) to maintain aircraft or components for aircraft that are registered in the United States of America.

 A Bilateral Agreement between the UK and the USA was signed on 20 December 1995.
-The Agreement means that the UK CAA will undertake the oversight of organisations that hold UK Part 145 approval and FAR 145 Repair Station Certification.
+The Agreement means that the UK Civil Aviation Authority (CAA) will undertake the oversight of organisations that hold UK Part 145 approval and FAR 145 Repair Station Certification.

 - hold a valid UK Part 145 approval

-- be able to demonstrate a continuing need to hold an FAA Repair Station Certification and provide written evidence of work that has been carried out over the past 12 or 24 months
+- be able to demonstrate a continuing need to hold a FAA Repair Station Certification and provide written evidence of work that has been carried out over the past 12 or 24 months

 - submit their application for renewal 90 days before the expiry date of the FAR 145 Repair Station Certificate.
 (Applications received after the 90 day deadline may be rejected as there may be insufficient time to carry out the renewal process)

 Please follow the information below to renew a FAR 145 repair station certificate: